jbrgfx/elixir_mixed_doubles_pairings/README.md

 Purpose: Build mixed doubles randomly paired rosters for as many as four courts from lists of registered players.
 Players who registered last and are left unpaired are assigned to wait-lists.

-The elixir version is functionally superior to the javascript version.

 ## running using iex
     Clone the repo and in the project directory: